 Disclosure statement: A statement of the actual cost and terms of the loan, including interest rate and additional finance charges.

-Enrollment status: Reported by the school the student attended and indicates whether the student is (or was) full-time, three-quarters time, half-time, less than half-time, withdrawn, graduated, etc.
+Enrollment status: Academic workload (or course load), as defined by the institution, in which a student is enrolled for a defined academic period.
+Reported by the school the student attended and indicates whether the student is (or was) full-time, three-quarters time, half-time, less than half-time, withdrawn, graduated, etc.

 Entrance counseling: Counseling session that borrowers must complete before receiving their first loan disbursements.
 See our loan repayment page.

 Exit counseling: Counseling session that borrowers must complete any time they graduate from a program or drop below half-time enrollment status.
 See Loan Counseling.